-Chocolate, cookbooks and fritters rank high on the list of my addictions, although, not necessarily in that order.
+Chocolate, cookbooks and fritters rank high on the list of my addictions.
 My love of fritters runs deep.
 Even the name, fritter appeals to me.
 Apple, corn, vegetable...
 I love them all!
 My sister does too.
-She makes delicious zucchini and Parmesan fritters, which I have made many times too.
+She makes delicious zucchini and Parmesan fritters, which I've also made many times.
 But after all the holiday feasting, lighter fritters seemed like the right thing to create.
 Fritters that would fill me up at lunchtime, without weighing me down.

 I hope you enjoy these fritters as much as I do.
 If you're a fritter fanatic like me, check back from time to time to see what I'm cooking.
 There will be more.

 For Christmas this year, my family kept me happy with more cookbooks.
-After Christmas, I spent a quiet day with my husband reading cookbooks and relaxing.... my kind of post-holiday treat.
+After Christmas, I spent a quiet day with my husband reading them and relaxing.... my kind of post-holiday treat.

 Chickpea and Zucchini Fritter Recipe